 It is difficult to prevent, as it occurs with ageing and general wear and tear, and it is thought that injury and genetics may also be factors.
 That said, trying to maintain good posture and taking care when lifting heavy objects are preventative measures you can take throughout life, but even if you do everything right, there is no guarantee you won’t develop spinal osteoarthritis.

-What is the treatment?
+What is the treatment for spondylosis?

 Pain medication, anti-inflammatories and muscle relaxants are frequently prescribed.
 Other treatments include physical therapy (e.g. massage, ice/heat, ultrasound therapy), instruction in how to maintain a good posture, and exercises to improve flexibility, endurance and strength in the spine.